 Bottom Line On Essential Spices

-Not only can spices and herbs add much needed flavor to bland food, they also come with an abundance of health benefits, including anti-aging ones.
+Not only can spices and herbs add much-needed flavor to bland food, but they also come with an abundance of health benefits, including anti-aging ones.
 However, while these spices can help you age more gracefully it’s important that you do not partake in habits that would reverse their effects.
-Follow the link to find out if any of your habits are accelerating the aging process.